Accelerate Your Business with EDI Healthcare Review and Response Service

 The review and response transaction set – 278 can either be sent one-way or two-way (sent/received).
 In order to determine accuracy in sending or retrieval of data, utilization management organizations (UMO) play a vital role.
 The UMOs are usually identified as insurance companies, PPOs, and others.

-Regardless of the fact that EDI supports multiple member transactions, it is recommended to send an individual 278 for each patient and event.
+Even though EDI supports multiple member transactions, it is recommended to send an individual 278 for each patient and event.
 The 278 transaction set can be used for the following categories –

 • Completion Notification